 GAMC, General Assistance Medical Care - A state-funded health care program that primarily serves low-income Minnesotans aged 21 to 64 who are ineligible for other state and federal health care programs.
-The program was revamped in 2010 and changed from a full service health care program to a smaller scale fixed appropriation that reimburses providers a portion of their costs based on the amount of care they provide to enrollees, and limited to the funds available.
+The program was discontinued in 2011.

-Gatekeeper - The primary care doctor in a managed-care system who determines whether a patient needs to see a specialist or needs other nonroutine services.
+Gatekeeper - The primary care doctor in a managed-care system who determines whether a patient needs to see a specialist or needs other non-routine services.
 The goal is to guide the patient to appropriate services while avoiding unnecessary and costly referrals to specialists.

-GHO, Acronym for General Assistance Medical Care-Hospital Only.
+GHO, acronym for General Assistance Medical Care-Hospital Only.